Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Introduction

+To make the abstract bridge tree practical at scale, Bridge-RAG plugs in the Cuckoo Filter recently published in CFT-RAG~\citep{li2026cftrag} as its entity lookup component.
+Our contribution at this layer is not a new probabilistic data structure but its \textit{integration} into the abstract-tree retrieval path: each filter entry now resolves an entity to a list of abstract-node addresses, so a single filter hit suffices to recover the full entity-to-abstract-to-chunk path, with chunk addresses derived deterministically from the matched abstracts.
+For the underlying filter mechanics, we refer the reader to CFT-RAG~\citep{li2026cftrag}.

-Experimental results demonstrate that Bridge-RAG significantly outperforms the baseline RAG, achieving around 15.65\% improvements in accuracy and 10$\times$ to 500$\times$ faster retrieval time compared to other RAG framework.
-These gains confirm that our \textit{hierarchical abstract tree} effectively captures complex semantic relationships and context, while the \textit{improved Cuckoo Filter} maintains high retrieval efficiency as knowledge base scales.
+Experimental results demonstrate that Bridge-RAG consistently outperforms all baselines on both accuracy and retrieval speed.
+On MedQA, Bridge-RAG improves ROUGE-L by up to 9.8\% and BLEU by up to 11.6\% over Tree RAG, while being $1.7\times$ faster.
+These gains confirm that our \textit{hierarchical abstract bridge tree} effectively captures complex semantic relationships and context, while the integrated Cuckoo Filter from CFT-RAG~\citep{li2026cftrag} sustains high retrieval efficiency as the knowledge base scales.